mdelambilly/geneweb-dev/README.md

 # geneweb-dev

-A docker image to develop on [geneweb](https://github.com/geneweb/geneweb)
+A docker image to develop on [geneweb](https://github.com/geneweb/geneweb) created from the code found [here](https://github.com/geneweb/geneweb/pull/1395)

 To use it :
 1. Copy the two files in a directory on your docker host